Updated: Nov 30, 2022

 3. If you don’t use it you lose it!

 Understanding how muscles work and the range of joint mobility is an important part of training.
 In order to maintain flexibility and suppleness it is important to take joints and muscles through their full range of movement (ROM) on a regular basis.
 To do this effectively, it is necessary to understand the factors that can restrict range of movement and recognise how horses and riders compensate for those restrictions.
 It is also important to understand thedifferent types of muscle contractions i.e. static vs dynamic (discussed in my book Posture and Performance) and their use in training and exercise.
 Performing exercises designed encourage spinal flexion, extension, lateral flexion and rotation are beneficial.
-All of these can be found in both the book and DVD ‘Pilates for Horses’.
+All of these can be found in both the book Pilates and Stretching and video ‘Pilates for Horses’.

 4. Pole Work